logo

 upset teenager phobia symptoms FollowTheFlow / Getty Images

-Experts diagnose specific phobias like domatophobia according to criteria in the DSM-5.
-To receive a diagnosis for a specific phobia, a person must meet several of these specifications:
+Experts diagnose specific phobias using criteria from the DSM-5.
+To receive a formal diagnosis for domatophobia, you generally need to meet several of these specifications:

-• A persistent fear that is unreasonable or excessive, occurring from the presence of or anticipation of a specific object or situation
+• A persistent fear that is unreasonable or excessive, triggered by the presence or anticipation of a house

 • Exposure to the situation almost always leads to an immediate fear or anxiety response

-• The person recognizes the fear is excessive
+• The person recognizes that the fear is excessive

 • The person avoids the situation or endures it with intense stress